-I am very excited to have the opportunity to work here at the University of Tennessee.
-Since we moved here in 2006, we have been exposed to and taken advantage of the wonderful outdoor opportunities this state has to offer.
-We have enjoyed camping, kayaking, and white water rafting as well.
-My wife and I have three boys and two girls; other than the allergy problems, it’s been lots of fun!
-I have been a Counselor Educator for 14 years and have worked in a variety of community mental health settings for 17 years.
-My life experiences definitely serve as a catalyst for my classroom engagement.
+I am very excited to have the opportunity to work here at the University of Tennessee, Knoxville.
+Since my arrival in 2006, I have taken advantage of the wonderful outdoor opportunities this city has to offer.
+Though I was raised in the city, I have enjoyed camping, hiking, and whitewater rafting as well.
+The allergy problems have been somewhat of a challenge for my kids, but other than that it has been lots of fun!
+I have been a Counselor Educator for 16 years and have worked in a variety of community mental health settings for 19 years.
+I believe that my life experiences definitely serve as a catalyst for my classroom engagement.

 - PhD, Counseling and Counselor Education, The University of North Carolina at Greensboro, 2002

 - EdS, Marriage and Family Counseling, The University of North Carolina at Greensboro, 1998

 - MS, Community Counseling, The University of North Carolina at Greensboro, 1998

 Spurgeon, S. L. (2015).
 Employment settings for clinical mental health counselors.
 In D. S. Sheperis & C. J. Sheperis (eds.), Clinical mental health counseling: Fundamentals of applied practice (pp. 64‐80).
 New York: Merill.